Last updated: May 12, 2026

 In June and July, many species of wildflowers can be seen growing on alpine tundra.
 Enjoy a short walk on the Tundra Communities Trail near Rock Cut or at Forest Canyon Overlook.

-Always keep an eye out for wildlife.
-Wildlife can be found along the road and crossing the road.
+Always keep an eye out for wildlife along the sides of the road and crossing the road.
+Wildlife are active day and night.
 Look for elk, Mule deer, bighorn sheep, and Yellow-bellied marmots.

 Stop by Alpine Visitor Center along the way.
 Located at 11,796 feet above sea level, this is the highest elevation visitor center in the National Park Service.